 - Systemise your day so you stay focused on the things that matter to your business.

 - Stay away from other salespeople in your office that are ‘stuck’ in a downward spiral of poor performance (you can’t learn anything from them and their excuses will mess up your thinking).

 - Focus your prospecting to a regular period of 3 hours every day.
 The morning is the best time to prospect.

 - Track your ratios between calls, meetings, listings, inspections, deals, and referrals.
 The ratios will show you where you are improving.
 It takes about 3 weeks to see changes start to occur.

 - Build your database at every opportunity.
 You must run your database yourself to maintain the accuracy of the information and the ongoing contact with key people.

 - Plan tomorrow’s activities at the end of today.
-Organisation is the key to focusing on the things that really matter.
+The organisation of your activities getting results with the things that really matter.

 - When you are not prospecting, get out into the market and talk to some new people.
 Local business owners are a good group to start with.
 Door-knock the local businesses.
 You will get a lot of local market intelligence that way.

 Make no mistake; the commercial real estate industry can be really hard for some salespeople that do not have a system of focus, and the property market will change regularly (you can’t change that).
 The only things that you can control are your efforts and focus.

 When you get this equation right, the property market will offer you some real opportunities.
 Rise to the ‘peak’ of your commercial real estate industry and location.
 Start taking control through deliberate focus and direct prospecting action.
 Is it going to be hard?
 Yes, but you can do it.